 If your kids know their SSN, be sure to tell them how to safeguard it.
 Number one being never to enter it online!

 Anyone can fall prey to scams online and kids even more so.
 Talk to them about phishing and other common Internet and email scams so they know what to look out for.
 Also stress the importance of creating strong passwords and the difference between a secure site and an unsecure site.

 After the initial shock goes away, it is time to take action.

-3. Contact each company - Every company that has an account opened in your child's name should be contacted.
+Contact any accounts in your child's name.
 Let them know the account is fake and that you want the account closed.
-Also request that they send you a letter of confirmation that you will not be liable for any charges applied to the account.
+In addition, request that they send you a letter of confirmation that you will not be liable for any charges applied to the account.
 After that, send the company a follow-up letter with copies of your child’s birth certificate and the Identity Theft Report.
 Keep ongoing notes on who you have contacted and the status with each.

-4. Clean Up Their Credit Report - When you get your child’s credit report, it comes with instructions for getting fraudulent accounts removed.
+Follow the instructions for getting fraudulent accounts removed from your child’s credit report.
 Keep in mind each bureau has its own procedures.

 As parents, our job is to protect our kids from any harm.
 Identity theft is a crime that is not at the forefront of most parents' minds but it should be.
 It is a real threat and can wreak havoc for years to come.
 Being vigilant about safeguarding your kid's personal information while they’re young will help ensure their credit stays in good standing.
 In addition, teaching them about online security and privacy as well as how to keep their own personal information safe will help them develop good habits as they grow older.